SPUNIKNSS15/SPUNIKNSS15_GraphInformation/tests/data/observations/vf2_failures_2015_10_06.md

 ====================

-VF2 does not seem to recognize isomorphisms on the following pairs of graphs whom we know to be isomorphic:
+VF2 does not seem to recognize isomorphisms on the following pairs of graphs whom we know to be isomorphic (isomorphisms validated by the getGraphs() unit test and SubgraphIsomorphismTestUtils):

 ```
 ([0, 1, 2, 3, 4, 5], [{0,1}, {1,2}, {2,3}, {2,4}, {0,5}, {3,5}]) and